corda/corda-solutions/docs/source/deployment/socksproxy.rst

 SOCKS works by establishing a TCP connection with another server on the behalf of your client machine.
 Through this connection, traffic is routed between the client and the server, essentially anonymizing and encrypting your data and your information along the way.

-SOCKS proxies provide an improvement over HTTP proxy in terms of speed of data delivery & inpreventing data packets being mis-routed or mislabeled.
+SOCKS proxies provide an improvement over HTTP proxy in terms of speed of data delivery & by preventing data packets being mis-routed or mislabeled.
 This provides an overall improvement in terms of stability and avoiding data transfer errors that could otherwise happen.

 The additional benefit of utilizing a SOCKS server is that it facilitates organizations enforce security policy and allow applications to reach legitimate external hosts through simple, centrally controlled rule-based settings.